robercg33/amazon-products-classification/README.md

 3. Generate embeddings using a distil-BERT model for each text feature.
 4. Stores the cleaned and generated features in a dataframe in parquet format and the embeddings in a `.npz` file (numpy compressed file).
 The module writes the outputs to an AWS S3 bucket. **This is done to facilitate data retrieval from the cloud machine**

-The cloud machine used was hosted by [vastai](https://vast.ai/), as I am already familiarized with this environment.
-They offer super cheap GPU cloud machines.
+The cloud machine used was hosted by [vastai](https://vast.ai/), as they offer super cheap GPU cloud machines.

 ## Model Selection

-For selecting the model, I tried different models with a very tiny fraction of the provided dataset.
+For selecting the model, different models were tried on a fraction of the dataset.
 The tests and training are sketched in this [notebook](/Notebooks/metrics.ipynb).
-The models I tried were:
+The models tried were:

 - Logistic Regression
 - XGBoost
 - Neural Network

-The three of them seemed to perform similar, so I opted for the **Logistic Regression** for the following reasons:
+The three of them seemed to perform similar, so we opt for the **Logistic Regression** for the following reasons:

 1. Resources: A logistic regression takes very little resources to train and deploy, and do not need a GPU for faster training/inference, like a NN would.
 2. Simplicity: Is a very simple model, if needed, we could interpret the coefficients of each variable to understand how they relate to the target (this would be more difficult with the embeddings, but can be done with the rest of variables).